-By Scott Moss, Jimmy Kang and Jeremy Cantor (September 24, 2024)
+By Scott H. Moss, Jimmy Kang, Jeremy Cantor, and Sara Lazarevic

-On Aug.
-19, the U.S. Securities and Exchange Commission settled with a registered investment adviser Obra Capital Management LLC,[1] whereby the adviser paid a \$95,000 civil money penalty in addition to being censured for violations of Rule 206(4)-5, the SEC's pay-to-play rule for investment advisers.[2]

-The SEC continues to take a vigorous approach with respect to payto-play rule-related enforcement actions.[3]
-With U.S. state and federal elections approaching, the settlement is a reminder that investment advisers should remain focused on reviewing their policies, procedures and associated controls to ensure they do not violate the pay-to-play rule and similar laws, rules and regulations.
+On August 19, 2024, the U.S. Securities and Exchange Commission (SEC) settled with a registered investment adviser (Adviser), whereby the Adviser paid a \$95,000 civil money penalty in addition to being censured for violations of Rule 206(4)-5, the SEC's "pay-to-play" rule for investment advisers (Pay-to-Play Rule).
+As we have previously written, the SEC continues to take a vigorous approach with respect to Pay-to-Play Rule-related enforcement actions.
+With U.S. state and federal elections approaching, the settlement is a reminder that investment advisers should remain focused on reviewing their policies, procedures, and associated controls to ensure they do not violate the Pay-to-Play Rule and similar laws, rules, and regulations.
 We examine the details of the settlement below.